ErikoNitu/ErikoNitu/README.md

 ## Hi there 👋
 I'm Eriko, computer engineering student, professional athlete and programmer.
 <br>
-Aspiring programmer fueled by technology and innovation, with a sharp eye for detail and a passion for building exceptional projects.
+Aspiring programmer fueled by technology and innovation, with a sharp eye for detail <br>
+and a passion for building exceptional projects.

 Some of my projects include:

-<h3>CLI Image Editor</h3>
-Technologies: C<br>
-Load, edit, apply filters, equalize colors, generate histograms and save images.
 <br><br>
 <h3>SortYourself Website</h3>
 Technologies: HTML, CSS, JavaScript, Python & Flask<br>